DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/README.md

 `conda activate qiime2-2023.7`

-navigate in your analysis folder
+Navigate to your analysis folder.

 `cd /tmp/mnt/path/to/working/directory`

-for convininence we will create several directories that will contain the itermidiate files for each V region
+For convenience, we will create several directories to store the intermediate files for each V region.

 `mkdir ./V{2,3,4,67,8,9}`

-this command will create 6 new working folder 1 for each region
+This command will create six new working folders, one for each region.

 # Data import
-For this ppipeline the deconvoluted fastq will be imported into QIIME2 environment using the manifest fastq method.
+In this pipeline, the deconvoluted FASTQ files will be imported into the QIIME2 environment using the manifest FASTQ method.

-Note: this process will be repeated for each hypervarible(V) region
+Note: This process will be repeated for each hypervariable (V) region.
 ```
  qiime tools import \
 --type 'SampleData[SequencesWithQuality]' \